Ortus-Solutions/ContentBox/workbench/Developer.md

 Vendor CSS files are added into `workbench/resources/vendor/css`.

 ### Output
-The build process will produce a `modules/contentbox-admin/includes/css/contentbox.min.css` according to the theme, vendor CSS, and bower CSS.
+The build process will produce a `modules/contentbox-admin/includes/css/contentbox.min.css` according to the theme, vendor CSS.

 ## Javascript Assets